moving-northwards/wedding-website-Marti/README.md

 customize each of them according to your needs.

 # TO-DO
-* Logo M&D
+* testo intro + downloadable links
-* testo regali
+* testo polaroid
+* controllare testi in inglese
 * MD5 codice di invito
-* photo ricordi
-* togli spazio tra due foto marti porti